brylie/degrees-of-open/open-and-participatory/process.md

 The design process covers conceptual and aesthetic decisions related to a project.
 Design artefacts include **wireframes**, **styleguide**, **mock-ups**, **user stories**, and **user interviews** \(usually preserving anonyminity\).

-Design artefacts may prove useful to other projects, so re-use, transformation, and sharing should be allowed.
+Design artefacts may prove useful to other projects, so re-use, transformation, and sharing would ideally be allowed.

 ## Planning